Belarus–Lithuania border: Border crossings

 As of February 2025, only two border crossing are open.
 Two border crossings, Šumskas and Tverečius, were closed by Lithuania on 18 August 2023 due to concerns over Wagner Group mercenaries and smuggling.
 In January 2024, Lithuania decided to impose movement restrictions and close two more border crossings, Lavoriškės and Raigardas, effective 1 March 2024.
+It was also decided to suspend pedestrian and cyclist crossings through the Medininkai and Šalčininkai border checkpoints, and to prohibit passenger boarding and disembarkation at the Kena railway border checkpoint and the Kybartai railway border checkpoint.
 The Lithuanian government cited national security concerns, smuggling and violations of international sanctions as the reasons behind the decision.

+On October 28, 2025, by decision of the Lithuanian government, all Lithuania–Belarus border checkpoints were closed for at least one month due to repeated shipments of contraband balloons from that country.
+The border checkpoints were reopened on November 20, 2025.
+In response, Belarus banned Lithuanian trucks from leaving the country.
+The vehicles were directed to special parking lots, and the drivers were released to go home.
+On 10 March 2026, the majority of the trucks were returned to Lithuania.

 Former border crossings

 The following two border crossings are listed by the European Union as legal crossings for local border traffic, but were closed even before the current crisis.